Uses Chipotle Paste

-If you liked our burrito recipe then you’re going to love this pulled pork chimichanga recipe.
-Wrap tender shredded pork and cheese in flour tortillas, deep-fry them and serve them with spicy tomato sauce, guacamole, sour cream and herby rice.
+In our Pulled Pork Chimichanga we layer our smoky Chipotle Refried Beans with tender shredded pork and cheese on large flour tortillas, wrap and then deep-fry them.
+They are served with spicy tomato sauce flavoured with our smoky Chipotle Paste, guacamole, sour cream and herby rice.
 This is an awesome way to use up leftover pulled pork.

 1 hour 15

 - Heat oven to 100C.
 Place pulled pork in ovenproof dish, cover and place in oven to warm.

 - Heat a frying pan over a medium heat and add olive oil and butter.

 - Add the chopped red onion and fry for 10 minutes, stirring occasionally.